Richard Loo: Career

-His stern features led him to be a favorite movie villain, and the outbreak of World War II gave him greater prominence in roles as vicious Japanese soldiers in such successful pictures as The Purple Heart (1944) and God Is My Co-Pilot (1945).
-Loo was most often typecast as the Japanese enemy pilot, spy or interrogator during World War II.
-In the film The Purple Heart he plays a Japanese Imperial Army general who commits suicide because he cannot break down the American prisoners.
-According to his daughter, Beverly Jane Loo, he didn't mind being typecast as a villain in these movies as he felt very patriotic about playing those parts.
-He was also considered an "atmosphere" player along with Spencer Chan, Willie Fung and Frank Chew.
+Loo’s stern features, sly grin, and sharp voice led him to be a favorite movie villain, and US entry into the war (along with the internment of any actual Japanese actors) gave him greater prominence in roles as vicious Japanese soldiers in such successful pictures as The Purple Heart (1944) and God Is My Co-Pilot (1945).
+In The Purple Heart, he plays a Japanese Imperial Army general who commits suicide because he cannot break down the American prisoners.
+According to his daughter, Beverly Jane Loo, the actor (who had been deferred from military service due to health issues) didn't mind being typecast as a villain in these movies as he felt very patriotic about playing those parts.
+In many of these films, he appeared alongside the Korean American actor and activist Philip Ahn.